 Optimizing websites requires the use of both on-site and off-site SEO (most effective when done in that order).
 Initially, you need to ensure you have considered every aspect of our 8-step on-site SEO checklist below.

 2. Employ keyword research to find searchers you can realistically rank for (pay particular attention to long-tail keywords).

 3. Ensure that your landing page matches the user’s intent.
 Without checking this, ranking will be a constant uphill battle.

 4. Make sure your copy follows a clear structure by adding your keywords into prominent positions (H1 tags, the first paragraph, meta titles etc.)

 5. Link to various other pages and resources found on your site wherever appropriate - also known as interlinking or internal linking.

 6. Add your primary keyword into the meta title and description in an attractive manner to generate a higher click-through rate (CTR).

 7. Include best technical SEO practices for meta titles, meta descriptions, images (alt tags) and include your keyword in the URL.

 8. Track your results and make adjustments to increase your results.

-After optimising your website with our on-page techniques, you will automatically find your off-site efforts are easier to accomplish.
+After optimizing your website with our on-page techniques, you will automatically find your off-site efforts are easier to accomplish.
 It is vital to start building external links to your site (backlinks) by asking relevant websites with high page authority (PA) to link to your website.
 Equally, creating a social media presence will help your website gain traffic and may indicate to Google that your website has useful information that people want to read.
-Finally, maintain your external marketing techniques as these will support your on-site optimisation efforts.
+Finally, maintain your external marketing techniques as these will support your on-site optimization efforts.